Target’s secret strategies for never letting you walk out with just one item

 - Facebook/Target

-To encourage them to browse for more, the seasonal section is typically located at the back of the store so customers need to walk the entire space to get there, Macridi said.
+To encourage them to browse for more, the seasonal section is typically located at the back of the store so customers need to walk the entire space to get there, she added.

 Treasure hunt experience